a-darwish/memfd-examples/README.md

 Upon a client connection, a memfd region is created and filled with a unique message.
-The file descriptor for this memory region is then passed to the client using unix-sockets fd-passing mechanisms.
+The file descriptor for this memory region is then passed to the client using unix sockets fd-passing mechanisms.

-The client can then read the message from the server, through the passed file descriptor, in a zero-copy and secure/sealed manner.
+The client can then read the message from the server, through the passed file descriptor, in a zero-copy and sealed manner.

 ### Requirements